mendersoftware/mender-docs/02.Overview/05.Deployment/docs.md

 Example.
 ```
-A dynamic group has 100 devices during the creation of the deployment.
+A dynamic group has 100 devices during the creation of the Deployment.
 There are two phases 80% and 20%.
 They will contains 80 and 20 devices.
 As devices leave the group all devices in the group get updated in the first phase.